 Below are quick links to important websites that may assist you with your legal matters in St. Louis County and Missouri.

-- Class D Felony: Less severe child abuse or neglect cases in Jennings, MO that lack substantial physical harm are typically charged as Class D felonies, which can result in up to 7 years in prison and fines up to $10,000.
-Parole may be possible after serving a minimum of 1 year.
+- Class D Felony: Standard child abuse or neglect charges in Jennings, MO that do not involve serious harm often constitute a Class D felony, which can result in up to 7 years in prison and fines up to $10,000.
+Also, you must serve a minimum of 1 year before parole eligibility.

-- Class B Felony: In Jennings, MO, if child abuse results in considerable physical or emotional injury – such as lasting impairment or psychological damage – it’s escalated to a Class B felony, with sentences of 5 to 15 years, requiring at least 5 years served before parole is possible.
+- Class B Felony: In cases where abuse leads to severe physical or emotional harm, such as substantial disfigurement or prolonged psychological impact, charges are elevated to a Class B felony in Jennings, MO, with sentences ranging from 5 to 15 years and a minimum of 5 years served before parole eligibility.

 If you’ve been charged with child abuse and neglect in Jennings, MO or anywhere else in Missouri, call Combs Waterkotte right now at (314) 900-HELP or contact us online.